Sajakhtar/clarity-universe/projects/hackathon/README.md

 ## Description

-Two SIP009 Compliant NFT Contracs
+Two SIP009 Compliant NFT Contracts
 1. A Consumer NFT contract - for consumers to mint their profile avater with meta data pertaining to their personal data they'd wish to monetize
 1. A Brand NFT contract - for brands to mint ads/ coupons/ surveys and pay consumers to receive them